ROBROICH/TEAMS-Chatbot-Microsoft-SAP-Graph/README.md

-# Hands-On Lab: Combining the Microsoft- Graph and SAP-Graph APIs in a Microsoft Teams chatbot senario.
+# Hands-On Lab: Combining the Microsoft- Graph and SAP-Graph APIs in a Microsoft Teams chatbot scenario.

 # Introduction and motivation
 Microsoft Teams is the prefered hub for teamwork and collaboration tool for numerous frontline and remote workers.
 As well Azure chatbots are an efficient solution to efficiently guide these employees or customers through complex processes spanning over multiple IT-backends.